The Hermetic Wisdom of Quran — Part 2 (The Chosen One)

 Introduction

-The grand tapestry of the cosmos serves as a testament to the authority of the creative forces within the universal mind.
+The grand organization of the cosmos serves as a testament to the authority of the creative forces within the universal mind.
 Through its vast expanse, it reveals a divine plan characterized by truth, beauty, and order.
-It is this divine blueprint that has inspired awe and reverence in the hearts of humanity throughout the ages, leading civilizations to worship the creator God in recognition of the sublime organization inherent in all aspects of creation.
+It is this blueprint that has inspired awe and reverence in the hearts of humanity throughout the ages, leading civilizations to worship the creator God in recognition of the sublime constitution inherent in all aspects of His creation.

 In astrology, the cardinal signs—Aries, Cancer, Libra, and Capricorn—symbolize fundamental creative principles and form the cardinal cross within the zodiac.
 When the Sun transits through one of these signs, it heralds the onset of a new season, each imbued with the unique qualities of its corresponding sign.
 In this discussion, our primary focus shall be on the sign of Cancer within the context of Chapter 38 of Quran, which commences with the mystery letter Sa'd.
-As previously mentioned in the article The Hermetic Wisdom of Quran - Introduction, the letter Sa'd symbolizes the astrological sign of Cancer, embodying themes of authority and leadership in the mysteries of creation.
-The trials faced by the Cancer Sun symbolize the challenges encountered in fulfilling its archetypal role, ultimately emerging as the Chosen One tasked with bringing order to the creative forces of the world.
+As previously mentioned in the article The Hermetic Wisdom of Quran - Introduction, the letter Sa'd symbolizes the astrological sign of Cancer, thus embodying themes of authority and leadership in the mysteries of creation.
+The trials faced by the Cancer Sun in this chapter symbolize the challenges that are encountered in fulfilling its archetypal role; and thereby emerging as the Chosen One, an exemplar bringing forth order to the creative forces of the universe.

 From a hermetic perspective, these stories can be viewed as allegorical representations of the three symbolic trials undertaken by the Cancer Sun or the Chosen One in his quest to establish the authority of creation in the world.
-These trials serve as tests to affirm his rightful position within the cosmic order, with each trial representing a pivotal moment in the journey of the Chosen One by challenging his resolve, integrity, and alignment with the divine ordinance.
-By overcoming these trials, the Chosen One not only establishes his authority, but also embodies the transcendence of worldly limitations and the attainment of higher spiritual truths.
-The trials remind us of the profound significance of divine providence in shaping our destinies and guiding us along the path of righteousness.
-Through the understanding of these trials, individuals are invited to recognize their role in the cosmic architecture of creation, ultimately leading to a greater sense of spiritual fulfillment and enlightenment.
+These trials serve as tests to affirm his rightful position within the cosmic order, with each trial representing a pivotal moment in the journey of the Chosen One by testing his resolve, integrity, and alignment with the divine ordinance.
+By overcoming these trials, the Chosen One not only establishes his authority, but also masters the transcendence from worldly limitations through the realization of higher spiritual truths.
+These trials remind us of the profound significance of divine providence in shaping our destinies and guiding us along the path of righteousness throughout our lives.

 The Aries Trial